sametcopur/treemind/docs/source/example.rst

 Analyzing Feature Interactions
 ------------------------------

-The ``analyze_interaction`` function calculates the dependency between two features by examining their split points across the model’s trees.
-This analysis helps in understanding how one feature's contribution may depend on the split intervals of another feature.
+The ``analyze_feature`` function given multiple indices calculates the dependency between two or more features by examining their split points across the model’s trees.
+This analysis helps in understanding how one feature's contribution may depend on the split intervals of one or more another feature.

 To analyze an interaction between two features (e.g., feature indices 21 and 22), use: